It is a labour of love, a voluntary, personal legacy as a gift to the users,

 and is entirely independent of any other organisation.

 Cornwall's ancient and unique hedges have always been very much loved by the general public, but largely unappreciated by the specialists.
-The function of our hedges was taken for granted, their landscape value unacknowledged, their history not generally realised, their wildlife and floral diversity overlooked.
-The skilled craft of building them was unwritten, in danger of being forgotten as the old traditional hedgers passed on.
+The function of our hedges was taken for granted, their essential landscape value unacknowledged, their history not generally realised, their phenomenal wildlife and floral diversity overlooked.
+The skilled craft of building them was unwritten, in danger of being lost and forgotten as the old traditional hedgers passed on.

 The Cornish Hedges Library was the brainchild of Robin Menneer FRICS Msc.
 The son of a Cornish farmer, he learned hedging as a boy from an old man whose experience of the craft was rooted in the 19th century, and his early love of the historical landscape of Cornwall and its wildlife stayed with him throughout his life.
 Naturalist Stella Turk MBE suggested to him on his retirement in 1992 that, especially in view of his having set up the West Penwith Environmentally Sensitive Area in the latter years of his professional career, he was the man to do something about the state of the hedges and hedging.

 Ahead of his time in computing, Robin's vision embraced the then quite adventurous concept of a website to publish a definitive body of knowledge on all aspects of Cornwall's time-honoured but increasingly endangered treasury of hedges.
 Stella recommended him to contact Sarah Carter, incidentally a competent amateur hedger, for her unrivalled work on the ecology, wildlife and flora of Cornish hedges.
 It proved a meeting of minds from which the Cornish Hedges Library was born.